 - Database servers.
-Each database server is a virtual relational database instance with 3.75 GB of memory, 1 virtual core and 100 GB of storage capacity.
+Each database server is a virtual relational database instance with 8 GB or memory, 2 virtual cores and 100 GB of storage capacity.

 - Virtual private cloud (VPC).
 The VPC service provides a logically isolated private network for an organization's OutSystems environments.
 This allows the cloud environments to communicate with the organization's on-premises systems over an IPsec VPN tunnel, thereby enabling organizations to leverage OutSystems as a secure and seamless extension to their data centers.